 The Reverend Chad E. Jarnagin is the founding Rector of Luminous Parish.
 He is an ordained Anglican priest.
-With a passion to introduce, curate, and develop catechesis, ancient spirituality and contemplation, Fr.
+With a passion to introduce, curate, and develop catechesis, ancient spirituality, and contemplation, Fr.
 Chad respects intentional pace for spiritual formation.
 Fr.
-Chad has a Master's Certificate from Berklee College of Music and is pursuing more higher education with Veritas College for an M.A. in Biblical Studies.
+Chad has a Master's Certificate from Berklee College of Music and is pursuing an M.A. in Biblical Studies with Veritas College.
 He has been a recognized musician, songwriter, liturgist, and communicator while being on mission for over 20 years.
-Chad is also the Founder of Luminous Project & Luminous CITY.
+Chad is also the Founder of Luminous Project (a contemplative space for Spiritual rest and formation).
 Member, President’s Advisory Council on Faith-Based and Neighborhood Partnerships (2003-2007).

-He and his wife Jennifer, a montessori educator have three sons and live in Historic Franklin, TN.
+He and his wife Jennifer, a montessori educator have three sons and live in south of Nashville in Franklin, TN.
 He continues his family's heritage by coaching baseball in the local youth league with his oldest son. .

 You can find more at Chad Jarnagin.